Barker's Pool: History

 The Albert Hall was gutted by fire in 1937 and demolished some years later.

 Terraced properties and shops which once occupied one side of the square were demolished in 1912 to make way for The Regent Cinema which opened the following year.
 The Regent Cinema continued at the same site, later to become the Gaumont (this has also since been demolished).
 Other terraced properties and shops at the other side of the square were demolished around 1923 to make way for the construction of the Sheffield City Hall, which opened in 1932.

 In 1925 a memorial was built to commemorate those fallen in the First World War.
 The Sheffield War Memorial was located on a traffic island in the middle of the road running across the front of the City Hall.

 Pedestrianisation

 In 1989 the road in front of the City Hall was closed to motor traffic and the area was made a permanently pedestrianised area.

 In 2005 the square was renovated and relaid in Yorkshire stone.
-Two glass-cased fountains (Chap Fountains) were installed outside the City Hall; these are illuminated at night, and several seated areas are also illuminated in colours that match the ground lighting of the nearby Millennium Square.
+Two glass-cased fountains (known locally as the City Hall fountains or Barkers Pool fountains) were installed outside the City Hall; these are illuminated at night, and several seated areas are also illuminated in colours that match the ground lighting of the nearby Millennium Square.
 The renovation won Gold in the 2006 Town Centre Environment Awards, run by the BCSC, held on 7 November 2006 in Manchester.
 Barkers Pool was one of two projects in Sheffield City Centre to be nominated, the other being the Station gateway at Howard Street.